AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td>Linux Kernel</td>
-    <td>Ensure kernel is up-to-date using update utility provided by the system (e.g. apt-get, yum, etc)
+    <td>Ensure kernel is up-to-date using update utility provided by the system (e.g. apt-get, yum, etc).
+Out-dated kernels are more likely to be vulnerable to publicly disclosed vulnerabilities.
     <br>
     <br>
     Use strengthened a kernel with GRSEC or PAX, that for example provide increased security against memory corruption bugs.</td>